Data Protection Notice of Kreditschutzverband von 1870 pursuant to the GDPR

 In addition, the following information is processed in the ConCR:

-• Credit or leasing details: lender/lessor, type of credit/type of leasing, credit amount/leasing amount, maturity, credit facility enhancement, start data for payment of instalments, amount of instalments, date on which credit/leasing was granted;
+Credit or leasing details: lender/lessor, surety, type of credit/type of leasing, credit amount/leasing amount, currency, maturity, credit facility enhancement, start data for payment of instalments, amount of instalments, date on which credit/leasing was granted;

-• Where applicable, payment issues: 3rd reminder, acceleration of due data, legal action, enforcement, statement of assets, write-off, lack of traceability, insolvency status (block);
+Rejection of loan and leasing applications; where applicable, payment issues: 3rd reminder, acceleration of due date, legal action, enforcement, statement of assets, write-off/irrecoverability;

 2.4.
-What happens with the data processed in the ConCR?
+What happens with the personal data processed in the ConCR?

-The data stored in the ConCR is not made public.
-This data can only be retrieved by persons with authorised access rights if there is a legitimate lawful interest (e.g.: new business opportunity or existing contractual relationship with the debtor concerned).
-The relevant retrieved data is only used for the specific purpose of the ConCR by persons with access rights.
+The data stored in the ConCR are not publicly accessible.
+This data can only be retrieved by parties with authorised access if there is a legitimate lawful interest (e.g. new business opportunity or existing contractual relationship with the data-subject debtor).
+The individual party with authorised access will use the retrieved data only for the specific purpose of the ConCR.

 2.5.
 Potential recipients of the personal data processed in the ConCR

-As previously explained, data entered in the ConCR may only be retrieved by persons with access rights.
-Where data on the debtors concerned is processed in the ConCR, it may be received by other persons with access rights if there is a lawful interest.
+As previously explained, data entered in the ConCR may only be retrieved by parties with authorised access.
+Where data on the data-subject debtors is processed in the ConCR, it may be received by other parties with authorised access if there is a lawful interest.
 Such potential recipients belong to the following categories: banks, lending insurance companies and leasing companies with their registered office in the European single market.

 In addition, we use processors to process data in the ConCR.

 2.6.
-The purpose of data processing in the ConCR
+Purpose of data processing in the ConCR

 The purpose of data processing is to minimise the risk of credit default as best possible.
 The objective is to ensure that loans exceeding the loan applicant's repayment capacities are not taken out from different banks.
 Furthermore, data processing is also carried out to ensure that (prospective) lenders do not incur liabilities beyond their means.
-Data processing can help banks, in particular, to identify cases with insufficient credit standing and the individual loan application can be rejected if necessary.
-This may protect prospective loan applicants from becoming overindebted.
+Through data processing, banks in particular are able to identify cases with insufficient credit standing in a targeted manner and the individual loan application can be rejected where necessary.
+This can protect prospective loan applicants from becoming overindebted.

 2.7.
 Storage period for debtor data in the ConCR

-When an application for a loan is rejected due to inadequate credit standing, the personal data of the debtor concerned is erased no later than six months after the rejection.
+When an application for a loan is rejected due to inadequate credit standing, the personal data of the data-subject debtor is erased no later than six months after the rejection.

-When credit or leasing debt is paid off completely without any payment issues and the credit or leasing contract ends accordingly, the data is erased no later than 90 days after complete repayment.
+When credit or leasing debt is paid off completely without the occurrence of any payment issues and the credit or leasing contract ends accordingly, the data is erased no later than 90 days after complete repayment.

 When credit or leasing debt is paid off completely after a payment issue and the credit or leasing contract ends accordingly, the data is erased no later than five years after complete repayment of the debt unless a court of law finally establishes that no debt issue exists.
 In that case, the data is erased no later than 90 days after complete repayment of the debt or, if the court of law issues its determination after this period, without undue delay once the final determination is issued by the court of law.